Craft

 Client Transport Auth Status

-Claude Code CLI Streamable HTTP Bearer header Fully supported
+Claude Code CLI Streamable HTTP OAuth 2.1 Fully supported

-VS Code (Claude extension) Streamable HTTP Bearer header Fully supported
+VS Code (Claude extension) Streamable HTTP OAuth 2.1 Fully supported

-Claude Desktop Streamable HTTP Bearer header Supported (latest version)
+Claude Desktop / Claude.ai Streamable HTTP OAuth 2.1 Supported (custom connectors)

 Frequently Asked Questions